 An employee may be sued for a tort or civil wrong and "being an employee" is not a defense or shield against legal responsibility for wrongful actions.
+The law also allows the victim to sue the employer or master, although

 The law also allows the victim to sue the employer or master, although the plaintiff cannot collect damages twice.
 If the employer is found legally liable, then it is only liability in a "strict" legal sense since the master was presumed not to be de facto responsible.
-Justice Holmes attacked strict liability-"I therefore assume that common sense is opposed to the fundamental theory of agency" [1952, 102]-because it violated the usual juridical principle of assigning legal liability in accordance with de facto liability, a liability established strongly by intentional action or weakly by negligent behavior.
-Others supported vicarious liability because the employer has a "deeper pocket" and because liability for employee negligence should be part of the costs of modern business enterprise [e.g., "The Basis of Vicarious Liability" in Laski 1921].
+Justice Holmes attacked strict liability - "I therefore assume that common sense is opposed to the fundamental theory of agency" (1952, p.
+102) - because it violated the usual juridical principle of assigning legal liability in accordance with de facto liability, a liability established strongly by intentional action or weakly by negligent behavior.
+Others supported vicarious liability because the employer has a "deeper pocket" and because liability for employee negligence should be part of the costs of modern business enterprise (e.g., "The Basis of Vicarious Liability" in Laski 1921).